daviddykeuk/opsgenie-mcp/README.md

 - `src/tools/TEMPLATE.ts`: Starter template for new tool implementations

 These resources provide step-by-step instructions and best practices for extending the OpsGenie MCP server with additional functionality.

+## Creating Releases

+This project uses GitHub Actions to automate the release process, including version bumping, tagging, creating a GitHub release, and publishing to npm.

+To create a new release:

+1. Go to the GitHub repository
+2. Navigate to the "Actions" tab
+3. Select the "Create Release and Publish" workflow
+4. Click "Run workflow"
+5. Choose the release type:
+   - `patch` for bug fixes (1.0.0 → 1.0.1)
+   - `minor` for new features (1.0.0 → 1.1.0)
+   - `major` for breaking changes (1.0.0 → 2.0.0)
+6. Click "Run workflow" to start the process

+The workflow will:
+- Update the version in package.json
+- Create a new git tag
+- Generate a GitHub release with release notes
+- Publish the package to npm

+### Required Secrets

+For the workflow to function properly, you need to add an NPM_TOKEN secret to your GitHub repository:

+1. Generate an npm access token with publish permissions
+2. Go to your GitHub repository → Settings → Secrets → New repository secret
+3. Name: `NPM_TOKEN`
+4. Value: your npm access token

 ## Note on OpsGenie Sunsetting